BrandonPCollins/project-5-bookshop/README.md

 ### Colour Palette

 Used coolors.co to generate a colour palette for the site.
 It was important for me to have a clean black and white as the base for the site's colour schematic, bestowing the site a clean, professional look while calling to mind the simplicity of the written page.
 Another important aspect was the featuring of an ochre reddish brown colour, one often semantically associated with older books due to the wearing of their leather colours, which the palette generator graciously provided.
-The other two supplementary colours go unused in the current site's iteration to keep the colour scheme muted, but they complement the ambit well and could easily be integrated in the future.
+The shade of English violet provided by the generator was then used on the site's banner as there were some issues with the legibility of the text situated atop the background image.
+By placing the text atop a card of a complimentary colour to the brown it ensured that the text would immediately grab the user's attention.
+The final colour of Engineering Orange goes unused in the current site's iteration to keep the colour scheme muted, but they complement the ambit well and could easily be integrated in the future.

 ![image](https://github.com/BrandonPCollins/project-5-bookshop/assets/131177569/8f4f872f-ecfd-43c9-8fce-6cde6ec57a79)